(This page revised May 30, 2021)

 Shown below is a Large Clipper De Luxe FP/MP set, the top of the Clipper model range, from about 1939, the pinnacle of Wasp’s product development.
 Prices had risen a little as the end of the decade approached, and this gorgeous Large pen was priced at $5.00 and $2.50 for the pencil, a combined total of $7.50 for the set.
 By this time, the low-end sets priced the same as the lowest-priced separate pen had disappeared; no longer was the Clipper competing directly with Esterbrook and its companions in the dollar-pen crowd.
 This set was priced at roughly the same level that Sheaffer applied to its non-Lifetime own-branded pens and pencils.
-(In 1938, to compete with Esterbrook and its Re-New-Point interchangeable nibs, Wasp launched a model called the Addipoint that featured screw-in user-interchangeable nib section assemblies complete with sacs.)
+(In early 1938, to compete with Esterbrook and its Re-New-Point interchangeable nibs, Wasp launched a model called the Addipoint that featured screw-in user-interchangeable nib section assemblies complete with sacs.)

 As the photo shows, the Clipper’s designers (U.S. Patent No D111,301) avoided treading on the toes of Sheaffer’s streamlined Balance by retaining flattened ends; the faceted shallow conical crowns in bright metal are an elegant finish; and, because they screw out, they provide an attachment for a sturdy washer clip whose washer is concealed within a machined depression in the cap body.